Homotopy Equivalent Algebraic Structures in Multicategories and Permutative Categories: Non-Symmetric Cat -Multifunctoriality of F

 are given by the two composites around the boundary in the following diagram, where the unlabeled isomorphisms are given by reordering terms.

-In the above diagram, the rectangle at left commutes by associativity of the products \cref{eq:xonen} and \cref{eq:phionenkonekn}.
-The remaining rectangle commutes by naturality of $S$ (\cref{lemma:S-nat}) with respect to the multifunctors $H_a$.
-A similar diagram for multinatural transformations $H_a \to K_a$ and $H'_a \to K'_a$ commutes using the 2-naturality of $S$. \end{proof}
+In the above diagram, the two composites around the middle rectangle are equal as multilinear functors by naturality of $S$ (\cref{lemma:S-nat}) with respect to the multifunctors $H_a$.
+The rectangle at left commutes, as a diagram of underlying functors, by associativity of the products \cref{eq:xonen} and \cref{eq:phionenkonekn}.
+The linearity constraints for the composites around the rectangle at left are $(\rho, \ang{1})$ for the same permutation $\rho$ by the definition of $S^2_b$, \cref{eq:S2b}, and, in the case of the top right composite, the definition of $S$ on morphisms, \cref{eq:Sfi}, and the definition of composition, \cref{eq:FM-comp}.
+A similar diagram for multinatural transformations $H_a \to K_a$ and $H'_a \to K'_a$ commutes by the 2-naturality of $S$. \end{proof}